Arnold Rönnebeck: Move to Denver

 Rönnebeck participated in the 1934 World's Fair in Chicago, entitled Century of Progress Exhibition of Paintings and Sculpture, June 1 to November 1, 1934.
 His 1921 brass sculpture, Dancer, was loaned by the Weyhe Gallery, in New York.

 Rönnebeck was an amateur actor and music enthusiast and became very involved with the renovation of the Central City Opera House in the historic mining town of Central City, Colorado.
 He performed with the Central City Opera in their presentation of The Merry Widow with Natalie Hall, Gladys Swarthout and Richard Bonelli.
 Rönnebeck gained American citizenship in 1933.
 His lithograph, Yacht Races, was also part of the painting event in the art competition in the Graphic Arts Section at the 1936 Summer Olympics.

 Arnold and Louise Rönnebeck had two children, Arnold and Ursula.
-He died of throat cancer in 1947 at the age of 62.
+He died of throat cancer in 1947.